jerminatorhits/smarkets-test/README.md

 4. Run `npm start` to start the server.
 5. Navigate to `http://localhost:3000`.

 P.S.
 Top Events not showing up?
-The Cross-origin resource sharing (CORS) must be disabled in order to work.
+The Cross-origin resource sharing (CORS) must be enabled in order to work.
 I decided to use this chrome add-on available here: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en